 Continuously communicate with all employees

 As outlined in your policy, aim to change behavior and shift culture through communication:

 - Reduce stigma and discrimination;

-- Increase employees’ faith in the organization and their trust that your policy is intended for their benefit;
+- Increase employees’ faith in the organization and their trust that your policy is intended to benefit them;

-- Educate employees on how to detect warning signs of ASADs in themselves and in others;
+- Educate employees on how to detect warning signs of ASUDs in themselves and in others;

 - Persuade employees to seek support from the organization when they think they might need it.